Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: One-dimensional electronic crystal structure

 then

 which is just the term to the left of the matrix $P^{-1} M P$.
 Substituting in $\hat{\mathcal{H}}$ as follows

 i.e., the Hamiltonian $\hat{\mathcal{H}}$ has been diagonalized.
 A hybrid level has formed between the two individual energy levels: the electrons of the two atoms transfer to the nearest neighbors and the $\mathcal{E}^{(\pm)}(k)$ bands originate.
-We note that the function
+We note that the function $\alpha_k$ has a minimum at $k=0$ and two maxima at $k=\pm \frac{\pi}{a}$, so from